KadeLehman/inputvalidator/README.md

 ## Phone Number

+- Maximum of 32 characters per number.
+The program will deny the whole string if 33 or more characters are entered at once.
 - Accepts Arabic numeric characters, up to one "+", characters resembling "extension" (ext, x...), and up to 5 of a combination of these symbols: ().-/
 		Use regex to allow these things.
 		Print error based on failure.